 What to use when operating a lawn mower

-You should always wear appropriate clothing when mowing to reduce the risk of injury.
+You should always wear clothing when mowing to reduce the risk of injury.

-- You must wear closed-toe shoes with a rigid toe.
-Do not mow if you are barefoot or wearing sandals.
+You must wear closed-toe shoes with a rigid toe.
+Do not know if you are barefoot or wearing sandals.

 Only prune in the right conditions

 Mowing only during the day (or in good artificial light) will ensure good visibility and reduce the risk of pruning on foreign objects on the lawn.
 Also, the grass must be dry to avoid slipping on wet grass.

 A lawn mower is not a toy and should not be used by children.